CringeTherapy/Disabler/README.md

-#Disabler Alpha 1.5.1 Instructions FOR GOGUARDIAN and a Gamer kit for all school computers and none require admin.
+#Disabler v1.0 Instructions FOR GOGUARDIAN and a Gamer kit for all school computers and none require admin.

 #For those of you who want to use windows on chromebook, just go to this website lol(the free trial doesnt need credit card):